 - Suggestive Collision: Lorne starts to Happy Dance with Fred in the middle of the lobby.
 She spins out and bumps into Wesley.

-- Sword Over Head: Angel finds himself raising a knife over Connor's neck.
-Against all expectation however, Angel brings the knife down with full force.
+- Sword over Head: Angel finds himself raising a knife over Connor's neck.
+Against all expectations, however, Angel brings the knife down with full force.

 - The Unreveal: We don't discover what Gunn was offered by the Senior Partners until next season.

 - Verbal Backspace: Lilah tells the Fang Gang she's got the offer of a lifetime!
-(Musicalis Interruptus) "...just not...my lifetime."
+(Musicalis Interruptus) "...Just not, you know...mine."

 - Woobie, Destroyer of Worlds: Connor's trip to the mall doesn't end well.